facebook/docusaurus/website/docs/presets.md

 };
 ```

-You can also load presets from your local directory, you can do something like the following:
+To load presets from your local directory, specify how to resolve them:

 ```jsx
 // docusaurus.config.js